Registering a new baby and getting a birth certificate

 - a danger to you or your child.

 If the other parent is unknown, you can still register the birth online.
-Otherwise, if only one parent is registering the birth, complete a PDF form and post it to Births, Deaths and Marriages.
+If the other parent is known, but they can't complete the form, you must complete a paper form and post it to Births, Deaths and Marriages.

 If you don't want to name the baby's other parent